evodify/evodify.github.io/_posts/2019-04-18-rna-seq-star-snakemake.md

             'grep ENS {output[0]} | sed "s/gene://g" > {output[1]}  '
 ```

-Read the comments to find the line you need to change to adjust this Snakemake pipeline for your data.
+Read the comments within the code to find the line you need to change to adjust this Snakemake pipeline for your data.

 Also, depending on your file location and Snakemake version, Snakemake may have problems finding files without the absolute path in file names.
 For example, instead of relative path `fastq/{sample}/{sample}_L001_R1.fastq.gz` you may need to use the absolute path `/home/dmytro/RNA-Seq/fastq/{sample}/{sample}_L001_R1.fastq.gz`